October 10, 2022

 An ingenious potential remedy for the California drought has now been developed by an Australian business, producing water ideal for drinking, farming, and other purposes.

-In a story featured by CBS News, Terry Paule, co-founder and CEO of Botanical Water Technologies in Australia, has remarked, "We like to say that, in simple terms, we grow water."
+In a story featured by CBS News, Terry Paule, Founder and CEO of Botanical Water Technologies in Australia, has remarked, "We like to say that, in simple terms, we grow water."

 Water is a byproduct of that procedure that has commonly been wasted.
 Paule says water is being removed from the tomatoes to make ketchup.